Skip to content

 5h rate limit + countdownYesYes

-7d all modelsYesNo
+7d all modelsYesYes

-Pro plan users will not see the 7-day rate limit widgets (rateLimit7d, rateLimit7dSonnet), as these limits only apply to the Max plan.
+Pro plan users will not see the 7-day Sonnet rate limit widget (rateLimit7dSonnet), as Sonnet-specific quota buckets only apply to the Max plan.
+The rateLimit7d widget is available for both Pro and Max plans.

 The configuration is stored at ~/.claude/claude-dashboard.local.json.
 You can edit this file directly or use the setup command.